 Follow the recommendations of the professionals at Rochester Colon about which type of screening is best for you.

-Contact Rochester Colon at (585) 222-6566 if you are experiencing any of the symptoms of colon cancer or if you are ready to begin screening for colorectal cancer.
+If you are experiencing any of the symptoms of colon cancer or if you are ready to begin screening for colon cancer, contact Rochester Colon & Rectal Surgeons to schedule your consultation.
+To schedule your colon cancer screening at our colorectal surgery center in Rochester, please call (585) 222-6566 today.